ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

 return response.query_result.intent.display_name, response.query_result.fulfillment_text
 ```
-The fucntion receives session_id and user input then returns intent display name
+The function receives the session_id and user input then returns intent display name
 and response text.

 And there is the process_coco function: